tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/Week 4/02_Sequences_Test.md

 - None of the above

 6. Find rhw limit of the sequence u~n~ = $\frac{1}{n-1}$ as n tends to ∞

+7. Given a sequence , u~n~ defined by the following sequence pattern 3,5,7,9,1, .....